rikedyp/APLCourse/docs/Quad names.md

 	</tr>
 </table>

-Of course, the majority of the time you can refer to the [help system](../Help) to remind yourself exactly how each of these works.
+Of course, the majority of the time you can refer to the [help system](../Help/#what-does-this-thing-do) to remind yourself exactly how each of these works.
 There are many system variables built up over the decades, many of which are kept mostly for backwards compatibility.

-In the following table, the <span class="svimp">quad-names</span> you are <span class="svimp">most likely to come across</span> in existing code are highlighted in <span class="svimp">red</span>.
+In the following table, the <span class="svimp">system variables</span> you are <span class="svimp">most likely to come across</span> in existing code are highlighted in <span class="svimp">red</span>.

 <style>
 	.sv{color: black;}